FavourableGod/CAPSTONE-PROJECT/README.md

 Total Sales: The total quantity of items/products sold.
 Revenue: The total sales value for the order, calculated as Quantity * UnitPrice

-#Tools Used
+# Tools Used
 -Excel: data cleaning and summarizations using Pivot table.

 -SQL: used queries for data cleaning.
 <
 -Power BI:  both data cleaning and visualization.

-#Data Cleaning and Preparations
+# Data cleaning and preparation
  we perform the following action;

 Data loading and Inspection